eigenfoo/old-eigenfoo.github.io/_drafts/2019-12-08-mass-matrix-benchmarks.md

 ---
 title: Benchmarks for Mass Matrix Adaptation
-excerpt: "During the Gradient Retreat, I benchmarked various mass matrix adaptation methods.
-It's more nuanced than I expected!"
+excerpt: "I benchmarked various mass matrix adaptation methods in PyMC3.
+Sane defaults are easy to take for granted: it's more nuanced than I initially expected!"
 tags:
   - open source
   - pymc